aul12/ROBOT/README.md

 Following variables let you configure the CircleFinder module:
 *   **minimumPoints**: Edge-objects consisting of less points than specified will be ignored without even being put through the whole test procedure.
 You can use this variable to reduce the amount of objects the CircleFinder has to go through.
-A recommended value would be around 10.
+A recommended value would be around **10**.
 *   **minAngle**: The algorithm tries to fit triangles into detected objects which are used to calculate the center of a circle later.
 Objects which are to flat or long are sorted out by checking the angles of the corresponding triangle.
 The higher this parameter is, the bigger the volume of an object has to be to pass this test step (flat objects can only contain flat triangles).
+The default  value is **30**.
 *   **maxRadius** and **minRadius**: Round edges with a radius not between max and minRadius will be sorted out.
 Use this option to ignore small noise dots or large slightly rounded edges which don't resemble a circle.
 *   **circleCenterDistanceThreshold**: When calculating the circle of a potential circle, the algorithm first determines three center candidates which theoretically are all the same.
 Due to inaccuracies the three points slightly differ.
 This parameter restricts the allowed distance (in pixels) between said points.
-Normally, the default value of 10 should do the job.
+Normally, the default value of **10** should do the job.
 *   **triangleLineLengthRatioThreshold**: If possible the algorithm tries to fit a triangle with two equally long sides into an object.
 This parameter determines the maximum difference between said triangle sides (1 = 100%, 0.5 = 50%...).
 A higher value means stricter criteria for the circle detection.
-Normally, the default value of 0.1 is recommended.
+Normally, the default value of **0.1** is recommended.
 Changing the value drastically can result in bad detections.
 *   **max-/minRadiusRatioTolerance**: At different distances between the camera and the object, the algorithm has to be more or less tolerant in terms of the ratio between the theoretical calculated radius of the